TristanRhodes/tristanrhodes.github.io/_posts/2021-10-20-solving-problems.markdown

 Donald Rumsfelt's infamous "Unknown Unknowns" is relevant here.
 That is just one part of a four-part matrix:

-* Known Knowns (We know how many planes they have)
+* Known Knowns (We know how many planes they have.)
-* Known Unknowns  (We don't know what that is, but they sure have a lot of them)
+* Known Unknowns  (We don't know what that is, but they sure have a lot of them.)
-* Unknown Knowns (We know they have planes, but we don't know how many they have)
+* Unknown Knowns (We know they have planes, but we don't know how many they have.)
 * Unknown Unknowns (Look, shiny birds!)

 The deeper you are in unknown territory, the less you know about the state of the problem and how it looks.
 You don't know what the rules are or how to apply them.
 You don't know what success looks like and have no idea what the end goal is.
 There's no heuristic you can use to determine where you are right now, but you have to start somewhere, and part of that is breaking things down.